 From planning that holiday itinerary to packing enough clothes to tide you over for two weeks, there's a lot to consider – and it's no surprise that many of us stuggle to switch off on the first day of a vacation.

 To help you clock out and make the most of your down-time this summer, check out our top tips for planning ahead and taking the stress out of heading off on your vacation.

 don't leave everything until the airport

-Make sure you keep all your documents in one place with a passport holder so you're not scrambling around with sheets of paper at the check in desk.
-Or, to avoid any unexpected and extra costs, weigh your luggage before you head off with these luggage scales.
+Make sure you keep all your documents in one place with a handy folder so you're not scrambling around with sheets of paper at the check-in desk.
+And, to avoid any unexpected extra costs, weigh your luggage before you head off.

-Apps and websites can make exploring a new country much more manageable, be it a travel tips site, language translator, money converter or a health app.
-Smartertravel's ultimate downloadable packing checklist is a great starting point for when you're drafting up your own list, and will make sure you don't forget must-haves like adaptors and toothbrushes.
+Apps and websites are great at helping you get much more out of your getaway, from travel tips sites to language translators, money converters and health apps.
+SmarterTravel's ultimate downloadable packing checklist is a great starting point for when you're drafting up your own list, and will help you make sure you don't forget must-haves like adaptors and toothbrushes.

 Throw these handy extras in your case to save space and keep your stress levels to a minimum: